veracity/veracity-documentation/common/markdown/data-fabric-ingest/data-fabric-ingest.md

 ```

-#### Cpp implementation
+#### C++ implementation
-We will in this quick start look at how to programmatically read data from Veracity using a Cpp.
+We will in this quick start look at how to programmatically read data from Veracity using a C++.
 On GitHub you will find the [sample code](https://github.com/veracity/veracity-quickstart-samples/tree/master/101-egest-data) for this application.
 If you do not have access to a Veracity data container, you may grab the [Veracity-Storage-Manager](https://github.com/veracity/veracity-quickstart-samples/tree/master/101-developer-storage-manager/developer_storage) sample from our GitHub repository and create local emulated storage.

-The samples are written in Cpp and use the [Azure Storage SDK for Cpp](https://github.com/Azure/azure-storage-cpp).
+The samples are written in C++ and use the [Azure Storage SDK for C++](https://github.com/Azure/azure-storage-cpp).

 With NuGet Package Manager install Azure Storage Client Library.
 Use Package Manager Console and type